oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

   "data": "42"
 }
 ```
-It contains the version of OSCAR used for serialization.
-The content is "42",
+It contains the precise version of OSCAR used for this serialization.
-it represents a `Base.Int`, according to the `_type` field.
+The content is "42", it represents a `Base.Int`, according to the `_type` field.

 ## Implementation